-Edition 13 of the 4C System rules technically recognizes eighty eight skills, those listed below.
+Edition 13 of the 4C System rules technically recognizes one hundred skills, those listed below.
 Of course, several are presented either as 'general' skills that are made more specific during character generation (like weapon skill), or such that additional skills can be 'grown' out of the existing skills as 'specialties' - particularly where sciences are concerned.

 There is certainly room for additional skills, should a Gamemaster decide his or her campaign needs more - or if they feel one was given the 'short end of the stick' and deserves its own entry.
-And that's fine.
-The idea here is to cover most everything that should come up in the course of regular play, whether the game makes use of the entire Edition 13 rules or just bits and pieces of it.
+And that's fine!
+The idea here is to cover as much as is reasonably possible which might come up in the course of regular play, whether the game makes use of the entire Edition 13 rules or just bits and pieces of it.

 Special Skill Rules

 Some people will focus on a given skill above and beyond the patience or prowess of others, and will thus receive an additional bonus to related actions.
 For example, say someone wants to be very good at physics, so they study their entire life and perform esoteric research to that effect.
 This allows them to 'double up' their skill, providing a +1 RS above and beyond the normal bonus (if applicable).

 Such skills are designated to indicate their increased bonus (the physicist in the above example would show that they have Physics 2, instead of 'mere' Physics).
 Any skill that is offering a double bonus should count as two skills (or cost two points), where a character's total skills are concerned.
 Other than an explanation as to why said character is so good at what they do, nothing else is really necessary.